python-pillow/Pillow/docs/handbook/tutorial.rst

 Batch processing with Pathlib
 -----------------------------

-This example uses PIL togehter with pathlib, in order to reduce the quality of all png images in a folder
+This example uses PIL together with pathlib, in order to reduce the quality of all png images in a folder

 ::